grafana/grafana/docs/sources/auth/auth-proxy.md

 ## Login token and session cookie

-With `enable_login_token` set to `true` Grafana will, after successfull auth proxy header validation, assign the user a login token and cookie.
+With `enable_login_token` set to `true` Grafana will, after successful auth proxy header validation, assign the user a login token and cookie.
 You only have to configure your auth proxy to provide headers for the /login route.
 Requests via other routes will be authenticated using the cookie.